Learn More About Thermostats for Your Home or Business

 Is It Time to Upgrade Your Thermostat in the Mid-Ohio Valley?

 Thermostats are essential to your heating and cooling system.
 They allow you to control the temperature with a simple touch of a button or turn of a dial.
 But what happens when the thermostat no longer works?
-The furnace, air conditioning unit, or other HVAC system cannot function properly.
+The furnace, air conditioning unit, or another HVAC system cannot function properly.
 You may lose out on efficiency and see an increase in energy bills and usage.

 Have you noticed problems with your thermostat in the Mid-Ohio Valley?
 Do not wait – start looking for a replacement right away.
 This will help to avoid damage to the HVAC system.

 This month we’re going to explore the different types of thermostat repairs and new thermostat options.
-With many new, “smart” models on the market, it can be confusing on which will work best.
+With many new, “smart” models on the market, it can be confusing which will work best.
 We’re here to clear up this confusion and help you to feel prepared for a new model.

 Non-Programmable, Programmable, and Smart Thermostats